oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

    ![GitHub Desktop Repo Clone](images/ggit_hub_desktop_clone_repo.png " ")

-3. Select your repository such as your account/repo from your epositories.
-In this example, select arabellayao/goldengate.
+3. Select your repository such as your account/repo from your repositories.
+In this example, select <your_name>/microservices-datadriven.
 Under Local Path, select the local path on your machine where the repository is going to be cloned (copied).
 This is where the repository files get copied to your local file system.
 Click Clone.

     ![Clone](images/clone.png " ")